hyperledger-archives/avalon/examples/apps/heart_disease_eval/README.md

     (activating a virtual environment)
 3. Terminal 1 is running the Avalon Enclave Manager and Listener with `docker-compose` .
 Terminal 2 is running the Docker container shell
-4. In Terminal 2, set environment variable `WALLET_PRIVATE_KEY` if you wish to send raw transactions to Ethereum(usually required for Ropsten).
-    ```bash
-    export WALLET_PRIVATE_KEY="B413189C95B48737AE2D9AF4CAE97EB03F4DE40599DF8E6C89DCE4C2E2CBA8DE"
-    ```
-    The key used here is for the default account used in tcf_connector.toml.
-    You can use the key specific to you account if you have made changes to tcf_connector.toml
-5. In Terminal 2 run `cd $TCF_HOME/examples/apps/generic_client`
+4. In Terminal 2 run `cd $TCF_HOME/examples/apps/generic_client`
-6. In Terminal 2, run
+5. In Terminal 2, run
     ``` bash
     ./generic_client.py --workload_id "heart-disease-eval" \
         --in_data "Data: 25 10 1 67 102 125 1 95 5 10 1 11 36 1"
     ```
-7. The data will be submitted to the worker and the results will appear shortly:
+6. The data will be submitted to the worker and the results will appear shortly:
     ```
     [04:31:55 INFO    utility.utility] Decryption result at client -
     You have a 46% risk of heart disease.
     ```
-8. Optionally submit another request.
+7. Optionally submit another request.
     Use the `--help` option to see other available options
-9. In Terminal 1, press Ctrl-c to stop the Avalon Enclave Manager and Listener
+8. In Terminal 1, press Ctrl-c to stop the Avalon Enclave Manager and Listener

 ## Using the Heart Disease Evaluation GUI Client